Adaptive Skiing & Riding

 Instructors are all qualified professionals in the Ski and Snowboard School with specialized training in adaptive coaching.

-We offer lessons for two to six hour durations.
+We offer lessons for three or six hour durations.
 Thanks for understanding that your first visit will meet inside Spruce Camp for an initial assessment and to properly fit appropriate adaptive equipment.

 Contact the Private Lesson Desk at Spruce Peak at 800-253-4SKI (4754) ext 3681 to make reservations.